christianengineer/christianengineer.github.io/_posts/2023-12-03-seo-content-optimization-with-spacy-python-improving-website-visibility.md

 ---
-title: SEO Content Optimization with SpaCy (Python) Improving website visibility
 date: 2023-12-03
+description: We will be using SpaCy, a powerful open-source natural language processing library, to optimize website content for improved visibility on search engines.
+layout: article
 permalink: posts/seo-content-optimization-with-spacy-python-improving-website-visibility
-layout: article
+title: Poor website visibility, SpaCy for content optimization.
 ---

 ### Repository: AI SEO Content Optimization with SpaCy (Python) Improving Website Visibility